riotgage/FrontendProjects/README.md

-# WebPractice
+# FrontEnd Projects
-Web projects for practice
+FrontEnd web projects for practice.

-This containes various small projects for frontend.
+This contains various small projects for frontend.

 To see projects , just download the zip or clone the repo.
 Each project has index.html file open it with browser to see the project.